 Planar straight-line drawings are more aesthetically pleasing than non-planar polyline drawings.
 Grid drawings guarantee at least unit distance separation between the nodes of the tree, and the integer coordinates of the nodes and edge-bends allow the drawings to be displayed in a display surface, such as a computer screen, without any distortions due to truncation and rounding-off errors.
 Giving users control over the aspect ratio of a drawing allows them to display the drawing in different kinds of display surfaces with different aspect ratios.
+The subtree separation property makes it easier for the user to detect the subtrees in the drawing, and also allows for a focus+context style [8] rendering of the drawing.
 Finally, it is important to minimize the area of a drawing, so that the users can display a tree in as small drawing area as possible.